tomio13/RDM-Desktop/Readme.md

   * a GUI that can display them
   * export the input information to a YAML with keys from the GUI fields

+## Information representation
+The lists.c file contains a set of functions to build a list of records, each comprising of a key/value pair.
+Values can be strings or other lists.
+Keys can be strings or NULL.
+A type field allows to indicate if we have strings or lists, but also if the given value should be numeric or multiline text.

+It is a simple approach, but works quite nice, and YAML documents can be parsed into it.